Frequently asked questions¶

 How accurate are the measurements?¶

 Weather, noise, light and PM sensor measurements have been calibrated and validated against reference sensors through both in-house and external validations and they provide accurate data.
-Chemical gas sensors are to be considered qualitatively rather than quantitatively while calibration algorithms are developed for data accuracy improvement.
+Make sure you check the performance section for more information.

 Are there any notable case studies using similar sensors?¶

 Yes!
+Check all of them here.
 A particularly interesting case study is the Making Sense project at Plaça del Sol in Barcelona, where a group of 15 technology enthusiasts and environmentalists joined a community of neighbours from a middle-class district that has been suffering from noise issues due to the nightlife in the square.
 You can find more information about this case study at: www.making-sense.eu

 What happens if I want to move the device or give it to someone else?¶